r3jay/CelestialNomad/README.md

 # CelestialNomad

 **Celestial Nomad** is a sci-fi third-person action game developed in Unreal Engine 5 as a student capstone project.
-You play as a cosmic wanderer confronting forgotten ruins and powerful entities in a stylized galaxy.
+Players take on the role of a cosmic wanderer exploring ancient alien ruins and facing off against otherworldly enemies.

-This project was built as part of a collaborative team effort during my time at Full Sail University.
+This project was created by a collaborative student team at Full Sail University, with an emphasis on cinematic presentation, multiplayer functionality, and gameplay systems integration.

+---

 ## 🎮 Gameplay Overview

-- Third-person exploration and combat
+- Third-person sci-fi exploration and combat
+- Modular ability system (projectile-based attacks)
+- Enemy AI using basic pathfinding and attack behavior
+- Multiplayer support with replicated abilities and health
-- Special ability system with visual and sound effects
+- Stylized visuals and sound synced with character animation

-- Dynamic health UI, pause menu, and win conditions
-- Atmospheric level design with cinematic elements
+---

-## 🧠 My Contributions
+## 👨‍💻 My Contributions

-I was responsible for key gameplay and interface systems, including:
+### 🧩 Gameplay & AI

+- Integrated **enemy AI behaviors** using UE5 Behavior Trees and NavMesh
+- Set up **AI perception and pathfinding logic** for basic enemy combat
+- Configured **player abilities** with visual/audio effects and cooldowns

+### 🎮 UI & Player Feedback

+- Designed and implemented:
-- **UI Systems**:
+  - **Pause Menu**
-  - Pause Menu
+  - **Win Menu**
+  - **Player Health Bar** (with real-time updates)
-  - Win Menu
+  - **Reticle system**

+### 🔁 Multiplayer / Networking

+- Implemented **replication for core player actions**, including:
+  - Health synchronization across clients
-  - Player Health Bar (dynamic and animated)
+  - Replicated ability use and cooldowns
+  - Synced UI elements in multiplayer sessions

+### 📦 Asset Integration

-  - Reticle design and behavior
+- Imported and configured:

-- **Gameplay Implementation**:
-  - Integrated all **ability assets** (projectiles, animations, and sound)
+  - All **character models, animations, and audio**
-  - Set up and imported all **character-related assets** (models, animations, VFX, SFX)
-  - Verified functionality and visual consistency across systems
+  - Ability FX and sound systems

-- **Project Management**:
-  - Tracked tasks and progress through a Trello board with versioned contributions
+  - Ensured compatibility with both local and networked gameplay

+---

 ## 🛠 Technologies Used

-- Unreal Engine 5 (Blueprints & Asset Integration)
+- Unreal Engine 5 (Blueprints & AI Behavior Trees)
-- Adobe Photoshop & Premiere (UI assets, promotional video editing)
+- UE5 Networking/Replication system
 - Trello (task tracking)
 - Perforce (version control)

+---

 ## 📸 Screenshots & Demo